There are a wide variety of dementia and Alzheimer’s speaking topics. What draws people in and makes the presentation interesting is the speaker.

 Because Pam Ostrowski has walked in the shoes of family members with loved ones with dementia and Alzheimer’s for 14 years, her presentations are filled with stories the audience can relate to.
 She provides details on familiar scenarios, mistakes made, lessons learned, all with passion and compassion for the journey.

 - What we THINK about dementia caregiving may be ALL wrong!

 - When is the Right time for “The Talk” about senior living?

 - How do you know when it’s time to move?

-- Communicating with a loved one with cognitive decline
+- Communicating with a loved one with dementia

 - Navigating a happy transition to a senior living community